zannloo/tp/docs/DeveloperGuide.md

 ### Max character length validation

-Currently, our application only checks if the required fields (e.g. `--name`, `--desc`).
+Currently, our application only checks if the required fields (e.g. `--name`, `--desc`) is present.
 Our current validation is lacking as users are able to enter a value that is infinitely long which may hinder the performance and functionality of our GUI.
 We plan to counteract this by enforcing a max character length for each of our field.
 Implementing this is would be rather simple by adding a length check during parsing.
 We could limit name length to 46 characters, email to 62